Soldie/Arms-Commander/README.md

 # Update: Counter-Forensics Suite, Top Metasploit Plugins, TSOCKS. and more!

+For the most part this update is another back-end upgrade.
+However, visually for the user they may notice a few key differences

 	1. TSocks (Tor-Socks) now auto-installed as a alternative to using and configuring proxychains, simply preclude your command with "tsocks <cmd>" to automatically route your traffic through Tor, like 'tsocks nmap <target>'"
 	2. Fail2Ban is recognized as a critical component for remote servers in the cloud, due to near-constant SSH brute-forcing attempts, and is now automatically installed and auto-configured
 	3. A bug has been fixed where hashcat utilities failed to download and install.
 It is now automatically performed through the setup.py file, simply type "python setup.py"